shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 You might think you have nothing to hide.
 But this is not true.
-In the US [you are probably committing at least a felony a day][3-felonies] and protesting against a nuclear power plant will get you [labeled as terrorist][terrorist-nun] even if you are a 82 year old nun.
+In the US [you are probably committing at least a felony a day][3-felonies] and protesting against a nuclear power plant will get you [labeled as terrorist][terrorist-nun], even if you are a 82 year old nun.

 In Austria protesting against the sale of fur in a clothing store [can land you in jail for several months][animal-rights].

-But even if you did nothing wrong you can end up the target of a federal investigation like this [lawyer from Portland][portland-lawyer] or on the [no fly list][no-fly-list].
+But even if you did nothing wrong, you can end up the target of a federal investigation like this [lawyer from Portland][portland-lawyer] or on the [no fly list][no-fly-list].

-In all these cases the companies that you entrusted with your data must and will turn every information they have on you over to the government.
+In all these cases, the companies that you entrusted with your data must and will turn every information they have on you over to the government.
 And it is hard to condemn them.
 The law compels them to cooperate with law enforcement and if it doesn't [non-compliant executives face retaliation][qwest]